Blogs | 20 February 2023

 Artificial Tongue Reconstruction

-Tongue Reconstruction procedure may now be used to repair a tongue thanks to advances in medical technology.
+Tongue Reconstruction procedures may now be used to repair a tongue thanks to advances in medical technology.
 Reconstruction of the tongue is often a component of the treatment approach.